Air India pilots threaten industrial action if pay cuts not reversed

-New Delhi, April 14 (IANS) The Air India pilots union - ICPA - has threatened industrial action if pay cuts introduced due to the pandemic are not reversed.
+New Delhi: The Air India pilots union - ICPA - has threatened industrial action if pay cuts introduced due to the pandemic are not reversed.

 In a letter to Air India CMD Rajiv Bansal, ICPA said that "great financial injustice" is being done to Air India pilots.